-It’s fun to think of pet-to-pet angst as jealous puppies, but parents of two-legged kids rarely are inclined put up with sibling rivalry that involves a tooth-and-claw terror campaign.
-Unfortunately, pet face serious injury if you don't know how to get dogs to get along.
+It’s fun to think of pet-to-pet angst as jealous puppies, but parents of two-legged kids rarely are inclined put up with the kind of sibling rivalry that involves a tooth-and-claw terror campaign.
+Unfortunately, pets face serious injury if you don't know how to get dogs to get along.
 Proper introductions help enormously, of course.

 Why Puppies Compete

 Puppies can compete but still get along well for the most part.
 The more pets you have, though, the greater the chance of pet rivalries getting out of hand.
 It’s a numbers game—two pets usually love, like, or at least learn to tolerate each other.
 Three pets also can get along but often create an odd-pet-out that gets bullied.
 Four or more pets virtually guarantee serious issues that require management.